gavinlyonsrepo/RpiMotorLib/Documentation/Servo_pigpio.md

 The library file rpi_pservo_lib.py has a single class which controls the servo

-The class is called ServoPigpio and their are four methods:
+The class is called ServoPigpio and it contains four methods:

 (1) servo_sweep - sets up a continuous sweep from two points Center-wait-min-wait-max-wait-min- and so on until user quits or set limit reached.